VALLEY CENTER INTERMEDIATE SCHOOL

 Example Practice Card -click the link to view a sample practice card.

 Practice cards ALWAYS go from Monday-Sunday.
 The practice card that your student receives today is what they will use starting on Monday, Oct.
-28th.
-The dates for this first practice card is from Monday, Oct.
-28-Sunday, Nov.
-3.
+2nd.
+The dates for this first practice card is from Monday, Oct.2nd -Sunday, Oct.
+8th.

 Students will always turn in their practice cards to their individual folders on Monday, even if they don't have band that day, and pick up a new card at the same time.
 The reason for this is that after Christmas, we WILL have band every single day, and we want them to already be in the habit of turning in cards and picking them up on Monday.

-Students are asked to practice 20 minutes per night, for a MINIMUM of 100 minutes per week (or some combination that equals 100.
-100 minutes will get them a total of 25/25 points).
+Students are asked to practice for a MINIMUM of 75 minutes per week (or some combination that equals 75.
+Minutes exceeding will go in a extra credit.

 See attachment for an example practice card-please help your student fill them out until they get used to the process.